onify/blueprint-allabolag-get-company-info/README.md

 # Onify Blueprint: Get company info from allabolag.se

 A very simple "RPA" example where we get information (CEO and Phone) from allabolag.se using Selenium PowerShell module and flow.
-As you can see, it easy to build robotic process in Onify :-)
+As you can see, it easy to build robotic processes in Onify :-)

 ## Screenshots